nathancharlesjones/Comparison-of-OOP-techniques-in-C/3a_Run-time-Polymorphism_ADT/README.md

 }
 ```

-The function `_duckShow()` is the function we'll use for Ducks or other derived objects that don't want to define their own implementations.
-It is prefixed with an underscore to prevent any sort of name-clashing with the publicly-available functions.

 The definition for `duckQuack()` is straightforward, but the one for `duckShow()` looks a little odd.
 When this function runs, it is because some part of the code has called it on a Duck _or_ an object derived from Duck.
 We don't know at the outset which it is, but by following our conventions above, it doesn't matter: every Duck or object derived from Duck has a "vtable" which points to a Duck interface that contains a function pointer for the "show" function.
 Provided all of these pointers are defined, then all we need to do to call the correct function is reference that function pointer in the vtable.
+If one is not, as in the case of the Duck interface, then the "else" condition is executed (acting like a base or default implementation of `duckShow()` for objects that haven't provided their own implementation).

 ```
 // source/duck.c